Mistersz/write-ups/osu!gaming / pwn /betterthanu.md

 Let´s try to see this program **backwards**:

-- We can notice this if statement has a fgets functionthat will lead us to the flag file.
+- We can notice this if statement has a fgets function that will lead us to the flag file.

 ```C
   if (pp == 727) {